hhcho/sfgwas/README.md

 If `go build` produces an error, run any commands suggested by Go and try again.
 If the build finishes without any output, the package has been successfully configured.

+## Data preparation

+### Input data format

+For demonstration, we provide an example synthetic dataset in `example_data/`, generated using the [genotype data simulation routine](https://zzz.bwh.harvard.edu/plink/simulate.shtml) in PLINK1.9 and converted to the PLINK2 PGEN format.
+The example data is split between two parties.
+Each party's local data is stored in `party1` and `party2` directories.
+Note that SF-GWAS can be run with more than two parties.

+Main input data files include:
+- `geno/chr[1-22].[pgen|psam|pvar]`: [PGEN files](https://www.cog-genomics.org/plink/2.0/input#pgen) for each chromosome.
+- `pheno.txt`: each line includes the phenotype under study for each sample in the `.psam` file.
+- `cov.txt`: each line includes a tab-separated list of covariates for each sample in the `.psam` file.
+- `sample_keep.txt`: a list of sample IDs from the `.psam` file to include in the analysis; to be used with the `--keep` flag in PLINK2 (see [here](https://www.cog-genomics.org/plink/2.0/filter#sample) for file specification).

+### Data preprocessing scripts

+We provide two preprocessing scripts in `scripts/preprocessing` for producing additional input files needed for SF-GWAS.

+1. `createSnpInfoFiles.py` processes the provided `.pvar` files to create a number of files specifying variant information.
+It can be run as follows:

+`python3 createSnpInfoFiles.py PGEN_PREFIX OUTPUT_DIR`

+Note that `PGEN_PREFIX` is expected to be a format string including `%d` in place of the chromosome number (e.g., `geno/chr%d` for the example dataset), which the script sequentially replaces with the chromosome numbers 1-22.

+This command generates the following three files in `OUTPUT_DIR`:
+- `chrom_sizes.txt`: the number of SNPs for each chromosome
+- `snp_ids.txt`: a list of variant IDs
+- `snp_pos.txt`: a tab-separated, two-column matrix specifying the genomic position of each variant (chromosome number followed by base position)

+2. `computeGenoCounts.py` runs PLINK2's [genotype counting routine](https://www.cog-genomics.org/plink/2.0/basic_stats#geno_counts) (`--geno-counts`) on each chromosome to obtain genotype, allele, and missingness counts for each variant.
+It is run as follows:

+`python3 computeGenoCounts.py PGEN_PREFIX SAMPLE_KEEP OUTPUT_DIR`

+`PGEN_PREFIX` is the same as before. `SAMPLE_KEEP` points to the `sample_keep.txt` described above as a main input file, including a list of sample IDs to be included in the analysis in a PLINK2-recognized format.

+This script generates `all.gcount.transpose.bin` in `OUTPUT_DIR`, which needs to be provided to SF-GWAS.
+It is a binary file encoding a 6-by-m matrix of precomputed allele, genotype, and missingness counts for all m variants in the dataset.

+We provide both variant information files and the genotype counts for the example dataset in `example_data/`.

 ## How to use SF-GWAS for joint analysis

 ### Setting the configuration